The Garden Grazer

 Instructions

-• In a large pan over medium-high heat, sauté onion with a little salt for 7-8 minutes.
-(I use about 3 Tbsp. water/veggie broth to sauté for no-oil method.)
+• Begin cooking: In a large pan over medium-high heat, sauté the onion for 7-8 minutes.
+(I use 3 Tbsp. water/veggie broth for no-oil sauté method, adding more as needed.)

-• While the tofu is cooking, put the cumin, paprika, and turmeric in a small bowl.
-Add 1-2 Tbsp. water and stir to combine.
+• Make spice blend: Meanwhile, add the cumin, smoked paprika, and turmeric to a small bowl.
+Then add 2 Tbsp. water and stir to combine.

 Nutrition Per Serving (Estimate)